belikedeep/ai-traveller/case-study.md

 ## Conclusion

-![Trip Genie Platform Overview](./case-study-images/platform-overview.png) _A comprehensive view of TripAI's interface showing the seamless connection between AI technology and user-friendly design._
+![Trip Genie Platform Overview](./case-study-images/platform-overview.png) _A comprehensive view of Trip Genie's interface showing the seamless connection between AI technology and user-friendly design._

 Trip Genie demonstrates how artificial intelligence can transform traditional travel planning into an efficient, enjoyable experience.
 By combining cutting-edge technology with user-centric design, the platform sets new standards for digital travel planning tools.